craftcms/docs/docs/3.x/config/db-settings.md

 </div>

-Whether the [schema](https://docs.craftcms.com/api/v3/craft-config-dbconfig.html#schema) should be explicitly used for database queries (PostgreSQL only).
+Whether the $schema should be explicitly used for database queries (PostgreSQL only).

 ::: warning
 This will cause an extra `SET search_path` SQL query to be executed per database connection.
 Ideally,